Contraction and Convergence Rates for Discretized Kinetic Langevin Dynamics: Introduction

-Overdamped Langevin dynamics has been heavily studied both in the continuous and the discretized settings, with popular integrators being the Euler-Maruyama and the limit method of the BAOAB scheme \cite{leimkuhler2013rational}.
-The kinetic Langevin system has been extensively studied in the continuous case, but there are still many open questions around the design of the numerical integrator.
+Overdamped Langevin dynamics has been heavily studied both in the continuous and the discretized settings, with popular integrators being the Euler-Maruyama and the limit method of the BAOAB scheme (see Section 4 of \cite{leimkuhler2013rational}).
+The kinetic Langevin system has been extensively studied in the continuous case, but there are still many open questions about the design of the numerical integrator.
 A metric that is typically used to quantify the performance of a sampling scheme is the number of steps required to reach a certain level of accuracy in Wasserstein distance.
-Non-asymptotic bounds in Wasserstein distance reflect computational complexity, convergence rate and accuracy.
+Non-asymptotic bounds in Wasserstein distance reflect computational complexity, convergence rate, and accuracy.
 Achieving such bounds relies on two steps: (1) determining explicit convergence rates of the process to its invariant measure and (2) proving non-asymptotic bias estimates for the invariant measure.

-The focus of the current article is the convergence of the time-discrete system to its invariant measure.
+Discretized kinetic Langevin dynamics, without correction, is widely used, for example in molecular dynamics \cite{allen2017computer,frenkel2023understanding,leimkuhler2013rational}, where it is known to provide accurate approximations of physical quantities, even for complex, high dimensional potentials.
+Metropolization is rarely used in this area, as it tends to slow down convergence by several orders of magnitude \cite{PhysRevE.75.056707}.
+Convergence properties of unadjusted Langevin dynamics were rigorously studied for the first time in the paper \cite{roberts1996exponential}.
+Further analysis of convergence of unadjusted methods is particularly important within the context of Multilevel Monte Carlo methods \cite{majka2020non}.

+The analysis of the discretization bias requires different techniques and is available in the literature for many of the integrators we consider \cite{cheng2018underdamped,monmarche2021high,sanz2021wasserstein}.
+Where available, bias analysis can be combined with our contraction results to provide non-asymptotic guarantees. {In this paper, we also provide new asymptotic bias estimates for a scheme which remain finite in the high-friction limit, by comparing the scheme to an alternative scheme which exactly preserves the invariant measure.
+This scheme switches between exact Hamiltonian dynamics and Ornstein–Uhlenbeck process steps and we believe this technique can be extended to other integrators of this type.}